alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`

 #### Create the RDS VMs
-- Run the `./Create_RDS_Servers.ps1` script, providing the DSG ID when prompted
+- Prepare SHM by running `./Create_RDS_Servers.ps1 -sreId <SRE ID>`, where the SRE ID is the one specified in the config
 - The deployment will take around 10 minutes to complete.

 #### Perform initial configuration and file transfer